Counseling Degrees and Programs in Tennessee

 - 1 school offers a degree in vocational rehabilitation counseling.1,2

-- 1 school ranked in US News Best Student Counseling Programs 2019.4
+- 1 school ranked in US News & World Report’s Best Student Counseling Programs 2022.3

-- Across 17 schools, 32 counseling programs are accredited by CACREP.2
+- Across 17 schools, 35 counseling programs are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).2

 Comparison of Tennessee Counseling Schools and Programs

 Below you will find a table that contains some helpful information if you are considering completing a counseling degree in Tennessee.
-The table allows you to compare Tennessee’s public and not-for-profit four-year colleges and universities that offer programs in these five areas: mental health counseling (MH), marriage and family therapy (MFT), vocational rehabilitation counseling (VR), school counseling (SC), and substance abuse counseling (SA).
-The table indicates the schools that offer programs accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP); CACREP-accredited programs are denoted with an asterisk (*).
-Use the table to compare each school by program type offered, graduation rate, and net price per year.
+The table allows you to compare Tennessee’s public and not-for-profit colleges and universities that offer programs in these five areas: mental health counseling (MH), marriage and family therapy (MF), vocational rehabilitation counseling (VR), school counseling (SC), and substance abuse counseling (SA).
+You can also see if each school offers any programs that are accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+Use the table to compare each school by program types offered, graduation rate, and net price per year.
 If you’d like more information about counseling licensure in Tennessee, have a look at our license requirements page.

 |Southern Adventist University||Yes||Yes||—||—||Yes||—||52%||$23,377|